tabletseeker/treble_build_aosp/README.md

 # Fully Customizable TrebleDroid AOSP GSI

+## Introduction
+In addition to building an aosp 14 gsi, this repository aims to grant the user complete control over all customizable aspects of the build, such as adding a custom wallpaper, changing Phh settings, creating custom signing keys, modifying system settings, installing apks and more.
 ## Build
 All necessary packages and path implementations are covered by the build script, which will automatically setup a working build environment for Debian/Ubuntu or Arch.